dmeventd(8) — Linux manual page

 DESCRIPTION top

-dmeventd is the event monitoring daemon for device-mapper
+dmeventd is the event monitoring daemon for device-mapper devices.

-triggered when particular events occur.
+particular events occur.

 OPTIONS top